Newcastle - Edinburgh

 This morning you head to Melrose, famed for its impressive Gothic-style abbey, which is thought to be the burial place of Robert the Bruce’s heart!
 Leaving Melrose, you continue along the increasingly deep Tweed Valley, surrounded by forested hills and following the course of this famous salmon river to Innerleithen, passing Traquair House, reputedly the oldest continually inhabited house in Scotland.
 The busy little town of Innerleithen is well known for its mountain biking scene, and no doubt, you will see armoured and full face helmeted riders around the town.

 Heading north out of Innerleithen the route climbs up an over the Moorfoot Hills, with views of Edinburgh in the distance.
 Dropping down from the hills and heading through Dalkeith and Musselburgh you make your way into Edinburgh through the Innocent Tunnel and past Arthur’s Seat to the finish point at The Mound.
-Here you will be met here by our guide / representative for the journey back to Newcastle.
-The finish point has been chosen for its close proximity to Edinburgh’s main train station Waverley, should you be departing by train.
+Here you will be met by our guide / representative for the journey back to Newcastle arriving there around 7 p.m..
+The finish point has been chosen for its close proximity to Edinburgh’s main train station Waverley, in case you will be departing by train.

 The route has some sections of urban riding, on quiet roads or purpose built cycle paths, but most of the route follows quiet country lanes, cycle tracks, and some bridleways.
 There are one or two sections of gentle off-road, with tracks across grassy fields or farm roads.
 Being a National Cycle Network route, there are no “technical” off-road sections.